 Analyze Data & Feedback

 The final step of the process is to collect and analyze data.
-Gathering and interpreting data from existing traffic allows you to discover new traffic opportunities.
+Gathering and interpreting data from existing traffic lets you discover new ways to generate content that can bring you additional traffic.

-You should have already installed an analytics program (e.g. Google Analytics) on your website.
-Make sure you also learn how to interpret the data.
+Hopefully, by now you have already installed an analytics program (e.g. Google Analytics) on your site.
+Make sure you can also understand the data.

 In summary:

-- Implement a content marketing strategy (consider adding some paid advertising to drive initial traffic and generate useful data) to increase your reach and visibility online,
+- Implement a content marketing strategy (consider also investing in some paid advertising to drive initial traffic and generate useful data) to increase your reach and visibility online,

-- Add plugins, list-building strategies, and other methods as required to help build authority and credibility, and also to increase engagement with users,
+- Add plugins, list-building strategies, and other methods if necessary to build authority, trust, and credibility, and also to improve engagement with users,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,